socrata/arcs/README.md

 ============================================

 ARCS is a library for Assessing Relevance of our Catalog Search system.
-Specifically, it is intended to help us collect of relevance judgments from crowdsourcing workers, and from those judgments, to compute relevance metrics such as normalized discounted cumulative gain (NDCG) and mean average precision (MAP).
+Specifically, it is intended to help us collect relevance judgments from crowdsourcing workers, and from those judgments, to compute relevance metrics such as normalized discounted cumulative gain (NDCG) and mean average precision (MAP).